tadeaspetak/petite-file-browser/design-document/design-document.md

 ### Session Management

-To avoid dependencies on external libs, we'll build a simple **session management** ourselves.
+To avoid depending on external libs, we'll build a simple **session management** ourselves.
 On signing in, we generate a random `sessionId` for the user.
 This is used as the `key` in the `sessions` key-value store and also set as a cookie sent back to the client.
 (See more on security considerations in the [XSS](#cross-site-scripting-xss) and [CSRF](#cross-site-request-forgery-csrf) sections below.)

 ### Directory Traversing

 Since we'll be browsing real directories, we also need to make sure the user is not allowed outside their root directory.
-Starting with [path.normalize()](https://nodejs.org/api/path.html#pathnormalizepath) followed by removing any remaining `./` and `../` at the beginning of the path should suffice.
+After sanitising the URL input, [path.normalize()](https://nodejs.org/api/path.html#pathnormalizepath) followed by removing any remaining `./` and `../` at the beginning of the path should suffice.

 ### Cross-Site-Scripting (XSS)

-Because we're not storing user content and we are skipping file previews, Stored XSS is not an issue.
+Because we're not storing any user content and we are skipping file previews, Stored XSS is not an issue.
 Sanitising user input and output should take care of Reflected and DOM-Based XSS.

 Since we won't be relying on any external resources, let's also write a strict Content Security Policy (CSP) to tighten things up.

 Should a vector attack exist after all, we can mitigate this by storing the `sessionId` as an `httpOnly` cookie, making it unavailable to the client and, therefore, immune to being snatched by a third party.